Lebensborn

-Lebensborn e.V. (literally: "Fount of Life") was an SS-initiated, state-supported, registered association in Nazi Germany with the stated goal of increasing the number of children born who met the Nazi standards of "racially pure" and "healthy" Aryans, based on Nazi eugenics (also called "racial hygiene" by some eugenicists).
+Lebensborn e.V. (literally: "Fount of Life") was a secret, SS-initiated, state-registered association in Nazi Germany with the stated goal of increasing the number of children born who met the Nazi standards of "racially pure" and "healthy" Aryans, based on Nazi eugenics (also called "racial hygiene" by some eugenicists).
 Lebensborn was established by Heinrich Himmler, and provided welfare to its mostly unmarried mothers, encouraged anonymous births by unmarried women at their maternity homes, and mediated adoption of children by likewise "racially pure" and "healthy" parents, particularly SS members and their families.
 The Cross of Honour of the German Mother was given to the women who bore the most Aryan children.
-Abortion was legalised (and, more commonly, endorsed) by the Nazis for disabled and non-Germanic children, but strictly punished otherwise.
+Abortion was legalized (and, more commonly, endorsed) by the Nazis for disabled and non-Germanic children, but strictly punished otherwise.

-Initially set up in Germany in 1935, Lebensborn expanded into several occupied European countries with Germanic populations during the Second World War.
+Set up in Germany in 1935, Lebensborn expanded into several occupied European countries with Germanic populations during the World War II.
 It included the selection of "racially worthy" orphans for adoption and care for children born from Aryan women who had been in relationships with SS members.
-It originally excluded children born from unions between common soldiers and foreign women, because there was no proof of 'racial purity' on both sides.
+It originally excluded children born from unions between common soldiers and foreign women, because there was no proof of "racial purity" on both sides.
 During the war, many children were kidnapped from their parents and judged by Aryan criteria for their suitability to be raised in Lebensborn homes, and fostered by German families.

-At the Nuremberg Trials, much direct evidence was found of the kidnapping of children by Nazi Germany, across Ukraine and Poland during the period 1939–1945.
+At the Nuremberg trials, much direct evidence was found of the kidnapping of children by Nazi Germany during the period 1939–1945.

+History

 Background

 The Lebensborn e.V. (e.V. stands for eingetragener Verein or registered association), meaning "fount of life", was founded on 12 December 1935, to counteract falling birth rates in Germany, and to promote Nazi eugenics.
 Located in Munich, the organization was partly an office within the Schutzstaffel (SS) responsible for certain family welfare programs, and partly a society for Nazi leaders.

 On 13 September 1936, Heinrich Himmler wrote the following to members of the SS:

 In 1939, membership stood at 8,000, of which 3,500 were SS leaders.

 The Lebensborn office was part of SS Rasse und Siedlungshauptamt (SS Race and Settlement Main Office) until 1938, when it was transferred to Hauptamt Persönlicher Stab Reichsführer-SS (Personal Staff of the Reichführer-SS), i.e. directly overseen by Himmler.
 Leaders of Lebensborn e.
 V. were SS-Standartenführer Max Sollmann and SS-Oberführer Dr. Gregor Ebner.